 Graduates who benefited from Programos Foundation’s Flagship Management Trainee Research Up-skilling that were all supplied to the Nigerian Capital Market with some absorbed as internal staff.

 Innovationbed inspiring young people in the 36 states of the federation and FCT to evolve city-as-a-service caas innovations and smart digital solutions that can give their regions a true sense of digital transformation and drive employment. #SVC4Nigeria.

-– Building the NEXT architects of the digital economy, and harvesting youth’s innovation potential for prosperity through the transformative empowerment process of founding regional MicroSTARTups is another bold signature initiative of Programos Foundation
+– Building the NEXT architects of the digital economy, and harvesting youth’s innovation potential for prosperity through the transformative empowerment process of founding regional TechSTARTup is another bold signature initiative of Programos Foundation

-“…we try to give Innovationbed MicroSTARTup Impact franchise to not just experienced privileged youths, but young men and women that exhibit high-grade, skilled, likable and trustworthy character.”
+“…we try to give Innovationbed TechSTARTup Impact franchise to not just experienced privileged youths, but young men and women that exhibit high-grade, skilled, likable and trustworthy character.”

 “… promote collaboration of diverse professionals who may decide to run together rather than going alone and not get any far”

 “…we just stick with what our well researched scope of understand is, as against being a jack of all trade.”